0xj0hnny/ResponsiveDesignPractice/README.md

 There are several resolution break points.

 layout for > 1000px wide screen (HD desktop).
-Layout of website should keep expanding until the browser is 1300px where it should stop expanding and be centered on the page.
+Layout should keep expanding until the browser is 1300px where it should stop expanding and be centered on the page.

 layout for 800px - 1000px wide screen (Tablet size)